- Student life

-Studying at Hiroshima University: an international perspective
+Hiroshima University: an international perspective

 After that, I went back to the campus and joined my classmates.
 At École Polytechnique, everyone lives in the boarding school, and there are 15 sections.
 The people within each section share a collective kitchen, creating good relationships among friends.

 Most students will have a solid background in mathematics and study several subjects at the university.
 This means they will be able to work in different areas later.
 The students are from different backgrounds, all with a unique set of skills.
 If someone needs help in a certain area, they can easily find a friend who could help them.

 I was able to taste cuisines from all over the world: ravioli made by a Chinese student, tagine made by a Moroccan student or a spring roll made by a Vietnamese student.

 There is a music festival in the summer that the majority of students enjoy and participate in.
 They bring all the traditional instruments of their countries and play them together.
 It is interesting to interpret Turkish March with "đàn bầu (a traditional instrument of Vietnam), or Für Elise with guzheng, a traditional Chinese instrument.
 In one room, pieces will be played by several traditional instruments of Asian, Arab and Western countries.

 Having friends in every corner of the world is the best way to travel.
 Sometimes I spend weekends with my French friends in their homes based in all regions across France.
 During my school holidays, I went to Italy with my Italian friends, Morocco with Moroccan friends, and Spain with Spanish friends.
 There isn't a better way to discover a foreign country.

 On our last day we celebrated with dances, a big group show and a meal for everyone.
 We had a great time on this campus for two years but it was now time to start new adventures.